awnt/awnt.github.io/_posts/2021-05-15-Ramen Ratings.md

 ####  NMF
 I'm a newbie in the text mining.
 Just give it a little try.
+Grouping words which frequently found together in different ramen theme.

 ```python
 from sklearn.decomposition import NMF